phaethon/kamene/README.md

 Currently, works on Linux, Darwin, Unix and co.
 Using python 3.4 on Ubuntu and FreeBSD for testing.
 Windows support in progress.

-On all OS except Linux libpcap should be installed for sending and receiving packets (not python modules - just C libraries). libdnet is recommended for sending packets, without libdnet packets will be sent by libpcap, which is limited.
-Also, netifaces module can be used for alternative and possibly cleaner way to determine local addresses.

 ## Short cookbook